uupaa/Esmpresso/README.md

 ## Drip (import)

-Import a roasted module from browser is called Drip.
+Import and use the roasted module.
+We call this a drip.

 The following is a way to dynamically drip.